-Information is presented separately in the governmental fund balance sheet - modified cash basis and in the governmental fund statement of revenues, expenditures, and changes in fund balances - modified cash basis for the General Fund, the Road and Bridge Fund, the Law Enforcement Fund, and the American Rescue Plan Act Grant Fund (ARPA), all of which are considered to be major funds.
+Information is presented separately in the governmental fund balance sheet - modified cash basis and in the governmental fund statement of revenues, expenditures, and changes in fund balances - modified cash basis for the General Fund, the Road and Bridge Fund, and the Law Enforcement Fund, all of which are considered to be major funds.
 Data from other governmental funds are combined into a single, aggregated presentation.